ibm-cloud-docs/containers/cs_cluster_scaling.md

     kubectl get secrets -n kube-system | grep storage-secret-store
     ```
     {: pre}
+5. Plan to autoscale a worker pool other than the `default` worker pool, because the `default` worker pool has system components that can prevent automatically scaling down.
+Include a label for the worker pool so that you can set [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity){: external} for the workloads that you want to deploy to the worker pool that has autoscaling enabled.
+For example, your label might be `app: nginx`.
+Choose from the following options:
+    * Create a [VPC](/docs/containers?topic=containers-add_workers#vpc_pools) or [classic](/docs/containers?topic=containers-add_workers#classic_pools) worker pool other than the `default` worker pool with the label that you want to use with the workloads to run on the autoscaled worker pool.
+    * [Add the label to an existing worker pool](/docs/containers?topic=containers-add_workers#worker_pool_labels) other than the `default` worker pool.
-5. The cluster autoscaler can scale only worker pools that have the `ibm-cloud.kubernetes.io/worker-pool-id` label.
+6. The cluster autoscaler can scale only worker pools that have the `ibm-cloud.kubernetes.io/worker-pool-id` label.
+This label is assigned automatically when you create the worker pool.
     1. Check whether your worker pool has the required label.
         ```
         ibmcloud ks worker-pool get --cluster <cluster_name_or_ID> --worker-pool <worker_pool_name_or_ID> | grep Labels